Chelsea Palace Theatre

 No one has favorited this theater yet

 Inside the auditorium, seating was provided for 784 in the pit, 168 in the orchestra stalls, 431 in the circle and boxes, 513 in the balcony and 628 in the gallery.
 The proscenium was 27 feet wide, the stage 32 feet deep and there were eight dressing rooms.
-The orchestra pit could accomodate 12, and there was a resident orchestra of 11 musicians.
-In the early days, particularly between 1910 and 1914, films were screened as part of the variety programme.
+The orchestra pit could accommodate 12, and there was a resident orchestra of 11 musicians.
+In the early days, particularly between 1910 and 1914, films were screened as part of the variety programme on the Palace Bioscope.

 Built and operated by Chelsea Palace Syndicate, it was taken over in 1925 by Variety Theatres Consolidated.
 Among the famous artists who appeared at the theatre were: Sir George Robey, Vesta Tilley, Wee Georgie Wood, Gracie Fields and Sir Harry Lauder.
 In the 1930’s and through to the early-1940’s, the Chelsea Palace Theatre screened films on Sundays for one day only.
 This kept the building open seven days a week, as live performances were not allowed on a Sunday.